ECE Outreach: Hands-On Tech - H.O.T. Days @ Georgia Tech

 The H.O.T.
 Days @ Georgia Tech camp is a one-week-long summer program designed to introduce students to electrical and computer engineering (ECE) concepts.
 The goal of the program is to instill an interest in ECE and increase the number of high school graduates majoring in this field.

 Camp attendees participate in a wide variety of hands-on activities and projects, including building a computer, working with robots, using music synthesis technology, building simple digital logic circuits, constructing a speaker from common household parts, and tours of various research labs.
 ECE faculty and researchers design and teach the activities and are assisted by ECE undergraduate and graduate students.

 How to Apply: The application fee is $10 and is nonrefundable.
 Admitted students are charged a registration fee of $175.
 A limited amount of need-based financial assistance is available.
-Students interested in participating in the program should download and complete the application and teacher recommendation forms and return them together with the application fee postmarked by April 1, 2013.For questions or more information, please contact or .
+Students interested in participating in the program should complete the application, download the teacher recommendation form, and return the teacher recommendation (from a Science or Math teacher) together with the application fee postmarked by April 1, 2014.For questions or more information, please contact or .

 View slide show videos of H.O.T.
 Days @ Georgia Tech:

 - 2008 video (duration, 2:19 minutes)

 Last revised on November 1, 2013.